 The Ethics Course Based on Learning Theory

 For CPAs curious about how this type of ethical “deep learning” differs from a traditional class, I encourage you to register for this ethics course.
-This counts for your four hours of CPE in the reporting cycle and also includes an Ethics Checklist you can refer back to as needed.
+It counts for completion of your Ethics requirement in Indiana for the reporting cycle and also includes an Ethics Checklist you can refer back to as needed.
 Let us know your feedback so we can continue creating ethics content and learning methods that fits your evolving needs as a CPA.

 Gino, F., 2015, Understanding Ordinary Unethical Behavior: Why People Who Value Morality Act Immorally, Current Opinion in Behavioral Sciences 3:107-111.

 Marzano, R. J., and J. S. Kendall.
 2007.
 The New Taxonomy of Educational Objectives.
 2nd edition.
 Thousand Oaks, CA: Corwin Press.

 Maxfield, J., September 24, 2017, A Timeline of Wells Fargo's Sales Scandal, The Motley Fool.
 Available at https://www.fool.com/investing/2017/09/24/a-timeline-of-wells-fargos-sales-scandal.aspx.